wangxufire/awesome-stars/README.md

 ## Go

+- [faygo](https://github.com/henrylee2cn/faygo) - Faygo is a fast and concise Go Web framework that can be used to develop high-performance web app(especially API) with fewer codes.
+Just define a struct handler, faygo will automatically bind/verify the request parameters and generate the online API doc.
+- [otto](https://github.com/robertkrimen/otto) - A JavaScript interpreter in Go (golang)
 - [vg](https://github.com/GetStream/vg) - Virtualgo: Easy and powerful workspace based development for go
 - [telebot](https://github.com/tucnak/telebot) - Telebot is a Telegram bot framework in Go.
 - [GroupHub_Bot](https://github.com/livc/GroupHub_Bot) - [DEPRECATED] A Telegram Bot to collect Chinese groups.